couchbaselabs/mobile-testkit/README.md

 $ python provision/provision_cluster.py \
     --server-version=3.1.1 \
     --sync-gateway-branch=feature/distributed_index_bulk_set
-    --install-deps (first time only, this will install requisites to build / debug)
+    --install-deps (first time only, this will install prerequisites to build / debug)
 ```

 Example from a pre-built version (dev build):